 Not all brassica varieties work as cover crops, but mustard seeds and radish seeds do have cover crop properties.
 They help significantly control pests because they contain a higher amount of glucosinolate than other brassica plants, a chemical compound that wards off harmful insects.
 When the plant cells are ruptured the plant releases the glucosinolate.
-Mustard and Radish Cover Crops are known for their rapid fall growth, which makes them an ideal weed suppressor.
+Brassica Cover Crops are known for their rapid fall growth, which makes them an ideal weed suppressor.
+They also have deep drilling roots that help break up and aerate soil.
 Find out about all subcategories.